 Northeast Seattle Little League!

-Hit-a-Thon documents, including the Pledge Form, details regarding the Incentive Program, and how Hit-a-Thon supports the League, are available on the NESLL website under the Forms and Documents section.
+Hit-a-Thon documents, including the Pledge Form and details regarding the Incentive Program, are available on the NESLL website under the Forms and Documents section.
+Return the Pledge Form and collected pledge money to your team’s Hit-a-Thon Coordinator by Tuesday, May 5th.
+Make checks payable to: NESLL.

 - Your Northeast Seattle Little League Board